-The Great Financial Crisis of 2007–10 has had a major impact on large cross-border banks, which are widely blamed for the start and severity of the crisis.
+The Great Financial Crisis of 2007–10 had a major impact on large cross-border banks, which are widely blamed for the start and severity of the crisis.
 As a result, much public policy, both in the United States and elsewhere, has been directed at making these banks safer and less influential by reducing their size and permissible powers through increased government regulation.

-Conference participants will explore how these issues are addressed in the Dodd–Frank Act of 2010 and in international regulatory reform programs.
+Conference participants explored how these issues are addressed in the Dodd–Frank Act of 2010 and in international regulatory reform programs.
 How does the bank "single supervisory mechanism," led by the European Central Bank, address these issues?
 What lessons can we draw from the changes in bank operations to date?
 What additional changes can we expect?
 Are internationally active banks “too-big-to-fail?”
 Is the definition of “systemically important” institutions, which require enhanced prudential regulation, appropriate or too broad?

 These important public and private policy issues were discussed by international policymakers, practitioners, researchers and academics from more than 30 countries over the two-day conference.
 In addition, the conference featured three keynote speakers.
 If past conferences are any indication, many of the ideas raised at the conference are likely to be the policy reforms addressed in the near future.

 Thomas M. Hoenig was confirmed by the Senate as vice chairman of the Federal Deposit Insurance Corporation on November 15, 2012.
 He joined the FDIC on April 16, 2012, as a member of the FDIC Board of Directors for a six-year term.
 He is a member of the executive board of the International Association of Deposit Insurers.

 Prior to serving on the FDIC board, Hoenig was the president of the Federal Reserve Bank of Kansas City and a member of the Federal Reserve System's Federal Open Market Committee from 1991 to 2011.